 Real-Time Location Systems (RTLS) or indoor positioning systems, as the name suggests, are used for identifying and tracking the location of people or assets.
 This may seem similar to GPS systems, but RTLS is updated to more modern tech standards and capabilities and used mainly in indoor environments.

 The increased visibility into people and object movements provided by real-time location systems is key when it comes to improving efficiency and safety.
 Managers enabled with actionable insights can more easily identify where exactly inefficiencies are and make data-driven decisions to remove them.
 RTLS can also improve worker safety when used for evacuation monitoring or the location of personnel in case of an emergency.
-Want to learn more about how RTLS transform major verticals?
-Download the guide now>
+Want to learn more about how RTLS transform major verticals? (opens in a new tab)" rel="noreferrer noopener" class="ek-link">Download the guide now >

 The health sector and corresponding stakeholders in the government and economic sectors have given the green light to reopen various sectors of the economy that cannot survive in a remote working model for an extended period.
 To enhance employee and customer safety, social distancing and contact tracing are paramount.